Food preservatives: what they are, examples, and risks

 Examples of preservatives

 Below is a brief overview of some preservatives included in the list of food additives approved by the European Community, according to Regulation 1129/2011 of the European Commission, published on November 11, 2011.
-This list is an amendment of Annex II to Regulation (EC) No. 1333/2008 of the European Parliament, and it was further amended in 2013.[4]
+This list amends Annex II to Regulation (EC) No. 1333/2008 of the European Parliament, and it was further updated in 2013.[1]

 E-number Additive and derivatives